Mykhailo Drapatyi

-Mykhailo Vasyliovych Drapatyi (Михайло Васильович Драпатий; born 21 November 1982) is a Ukrainian military officer who was the Commander of the Joint Forces of the Armed Forces of Ukraine from 3 June 2025 to 18 June 2025.
+Mykhailo Vasyliovych Drapatyi (Михайло Васильович Драпатий; born 21 November 1982) is a Ukrainian military officer who has served as the Commander-in-Chief of the Armed Forces of Ukraine since 21 July 2026.
+Prior to this, he was the Commander of the Joint Forces of the Armed Forces of Ukraine from 3 June 2025.
 He served as commander of the Ukrainian Ground Forces from 2024 to 2025.

-Aside from his current role, he has held several notable commands including second battalion of the 72nd Mechanized Brigade during the 2014 Battle of Mariupol, the Zelenopillia rocket attack and the subsequent breakout, Chief of Staff and First Deputy Commander of the 30th Mechanized Brigade, commander of the 58th Motorized Infantry Brigade and commander of several Operational-Strategic and Operational-Tactical groups.
+Aside from his current role, he has held several notable commands including second battalion of the 72nd Mechanized Brigade during the 2014 Battle of Mariupol, the Zelenopillia rocket attack and the subsequent breakout, Chief of Staff and First Deputy Commander of the 30th Mechanized Brigade, commander of the 58th Motorized Infantry Brigade and commander of several operational-strategic and operational-tactical groups.

 He has also received several notable awards, including the full Order of Bohdan Khmelnytskyi, the Cross of Military Merit and Hero of Ukraine.

 Early life and education

 Drapatyi was born in Kamianets-Podilskyi, Khmelnytskyi Oblast, on 21 November 1982.
 After graduating from high school, he enrolled in the Kharkiv Institute of Tank Troops.
 He graduated in 2004, after which he began service as a Lieutenant in the 72nd Mechanized Brigade, which is based in Bila Tserkva, Kyiv Oblast.